kk181105/DataAnalytics_Internship_2025/Project/README.md

 # Project Overview

-Missed healthcare appointments cause revenue loss, inefficient scheduling, and delayed patient care.
-This project aims to predict whether a patient will miss a scheduled appointment and analyze key factors influencing no-shows using machine learning and data visualization.
+When patients miss their healthcare appointments, this expense will directly result in lost revenue, inefficiently scheduled appointments or delays in patient care.
+The purpose of this project is to utilize machine learning and data visualization to be predictive of whether or not a patient will miss their scheduled appointment, as well as to analyse the elements that impact "no-shows".

-The solution combines data cleaning, predictive modeling, and interactive dashboards to help healthcare providers optimize appointment scheduling and improve patient attendance.
+The solution will incorporate data cleaning, predictive models and interactive dashboards that are designed to assist providers in maximizing appointment scheduling and enhancing attendance by patients.

 ## Objectives